 Financialization Exposed: Mobilizing Communities in Austere Times

-As part of an editorial collective, we have developed this volume to explores ‘financialization’ as an historical process that characterizes late capitalism.
+As part of an editorial collective, we have developed this volume to explore ‘financialization’ as an historical process that characterizes late capitalism.
 Each contributor examines finance through everyday struggles around: urban gentrification, settler colonialism, food insecurity, erosion of public health care, debt crises, militarization of police, mass migrations, environmental crises, surveillance capitalism, and urban planning organized through plantation logic.

 I was a Co-Investigator on this CIHR-funded project, based out of University of Manitoba.
 This project examines how directly funded homecare service programs transform the experiences, working conditions, policy landscape, and theoretical implications of community care, and how they attend to inequalities related to disability, gender, racialization and immigration.

 Closing the Employment Standards Gap: Improving Employment Standards Protections for People in Precarious Jobs

 I was a Co-Investigator on this collaborative research initiative of seven Ontario universities and 16 cross-sectoral partner organizations.
 Funded by the SSHRC, the five-year project seeks to inform effective employment standards enforcement in Ontario.